SenseAI/SenseAI.github.io/index.markdown

   <a class="headerlink" href="#apiResponse"></a>
 </div>

 All response bodies are JSON encoded.
-All JSON responses have a standard response envelope, that can be used to obtain meta-data about the response, in addition to the message payload.
+All JSON responses have a standard response envelope which can be used to obtain meta-data about the response in addition to the message payload.
 An example for `GET /user/_` is seen below.

 #### Example Response